ASSOCIATION OF RECORDS MANAGERS AND ADMINISTRATORS

 Section 1.
 Classes of Membership

-There shall be three classes of membership at the Chapter level: Regular, Student and Honorary.
+There shall be three classes of membership at the Chapter level: Professional, Honorary and Associate:

 Section 2.
 Requirements